brandon942/js-shrink/README.md

 # Class property inlining
-If the option `classObjects` is true then class methods & properties will be inlined if they're used only once or removed if they're not used anywhere.
+If the option `classObjects` is set to true then class methods & properties will be inlined if they're used only once or removed if they aren't used anywhere.
 The comment `/* CLASS_OBJECT */` needs to be placed in front of the objects.
 This can only work safely for unique property names so names that are not unique are excluded from inlining.
 ```javascript

 var myClass = /* CLASS_OBJECT */ {